 #3) Southeastern Europe, specifically: Slovenia; Solta, Croatia; Serbia; Montenegro; and, Mostar, Bosnia-Herzegovina – Near and dear to my heart and high on my bucket list are the Balkan/former Yugoslavian states.
 This last year I went to Slovenia and fell in love.
-There is truly something for everyone there.
+There is indeed something for everyone there.
 My husband often reflects on the beautiful landscape of Bosnia-Herzegovina when he visited more than ten years ago.
 I am really itching to go to the beautiful beaches of Montenegro, myself!
-These countries offer an amazing fusion of cultures and awe-inspiring natural landscape that are sure to please everyone!
+These countries offer a fantastic fusion of cultures and awe-inspiring natural landscape that are sure to please everyone!

 **BONUS: Check out my quick video about Slovenia! **

 #2) Malta, specifically: Valletta – This quiet group of Mediterranean islands is a lovely mix of blue waters, colorful fishing villages, unique architecture, delicious food, and happy people.
 Valletta, in particular, is representing as the European Capital of Culture for 2018 and will host a variety of programs to celebrate the honor.